RetroReversing/IDAProSignatureGenerator/README.md

-# Convert Whole libraries to .sig nd .pat files
+# Convert Whole libraries to .sig and .pat files
 Just copy your library that you want to make into a IDA-pro FLAIR signature into the libs directory, with a folder name that describes the library and run this script!

 This script may need to be run more than once for a single library with modifications made to the libraries included as there are a couple of issues with pelf and sigmake, especially with relocatable binaries.